hknd23/DeepLearningCausal/README.md

                hidden.layer = c(2, 2), linear.output = FALSE)
 ```
 #### Plotting Treatment Effects From Deep Neural Meta-Learners
-The **DeepLearningCausal** package enables users to illustrate the distribution of the CATE obtained from the  S-, T- and X-learner models that are estimated via deep neural networks.
+The **DeepLearningCausal** package enables users to illustrate the distribution of the CATE obtained from the  S-, T- X-learner, and R-learner models that are estimated via deep neural networks.
 For example, users can visualize the distribution of the CATE from the S- and T-learner models estimated via deep neural networks using `plot()`:
 ![](tutorial_files/figure-gfm/visualstnn-1.png)<!-- -->
 ![](tutorial_files/figure-gfm/visualstnn-2.png)<!-- -->

-Users can employ the `marginal_plot` function to plot the marginal effect of the treatment indicator of interest on the outcome measure that is obtained from the S-, T- and X-learner models in the package that are each estimated by using deep neural networks.
+Users can employ the `marginal_plot` function to plot the marginal effect of the treatment indicator of interest on the outcome measure that is obtained from the S-, T- X-learner, and R-learner models in the package that are each estimated by using deep neural networks.
 For the sake of brevity, we illustrate the marginal effect of the *Strong Leader* treatment on *Support War* from the S-Learner model estimated using deep neural networks **here**.
 The `hte_plot` function also enables users to extract and illustrate heterogeneous treatment effects associated with the CATE obtained from the three meta-learner models in the package that are each estimated by using deep neural networks.
 As an example, we demonstrate the heterogeneous treatment effects (for three subgroups) obtained from the S-Learner model estimated via deep neural networks **here**.

 #### Tutorials for Deep Neural Meta-Learners